 - Laser Skin Resurfacing (non ablative, fractional ablative, fully ablative, Hybrid fractional ablative) is the most effective way to correct textural irregularities and scarring.
 Depending on the laser procedure chosen, usually patients require a series of treatments for optimal results with recovery downtime ranging from 3 days up to 2 weeks.

-- Infini RF (microneedling with radiofrequency) is a minimal downtime procedure for superficial skin tightening and acne scarring.
+- Genius RF (microneedling with radiofrequency) is a minimal downtime procedure for superficial skin tightening and acne scarring.
 Patients notice the best results after a series of 3-4 treatments.

 - Chemical peels, especially those at medium depth using TCA, are an economical way to approach fine lines and wrinkles.
 Lighter peels can leave the skin feeling temporarily smoother and brighter.